Causes of Entropion

 Lubrication drops or ointments may give temporary relief of irritation from both entropion and ectropion.
 Surgical treatment is indicated when conservative treatment fails.
 Surgery involves tightening the tendons in order to reposition the lower eyelid to its normal anatomic position.

-Entropion and ectropion repair is normally performed on an outpatient basis under a local anesthesia with sedation, or “twilight”.
-This is performed by an anesthesiologist with the benefit of greater comfort and fast recovery.
+Entropion and ectropion repair is normally performed on an outpatient basis under local anesthesia with sedation, or “twilight”.